Battle of the Lycus

-The Battle of the Lycus was fought in 66 BC between a Roman Republican army under the command of Gnaeus Pompeius (better known to posterity as Pompey the Great) and the forces of Mithridates VI of Pontus.
-The Romans easily won the battle with few losses.
-Mithridates fled to Crimea and committed suicide in 63 BC, finally ending the Third Mithridatic War.
+The Battle of the Lycus was fought in 66 BC between an army of Roman Republic under the command of Pompey the great and the forces of Mithridates VI of Pontus.
+The Romans won the battle with few losses; their victory turned out to be decisive with Mithridates fleeing to the Kingdom of the Bosporus (north of the Black Sea) and committing suicide a few years later (in 63 BC), finally ending the Third Mithridatic War.

 Prelude

 In 67 BC, after the Battle of Zela, king Mithridates VI of Pontus had regained control of the kingdom of Pontus.
 Whilst the Roman commanders were involved in internal politics, Mithridates had been building up his forces and preparing for the inevitable confrontation.
 Unfortunately for him that confrontation did not take long to materialize in the form of Pompey, Rome's foremost commander, and a very large Roman army.
 Pompey first established a blockade of the whole coastline of Asia Minor.
 Secondly he convinced the new Parthian king, Phraates III, to invade Armenia, Mithridates' main ally, forcing Tigranes II of Armenia to turn his attention to protecting his own empire.
 Thirdly he sent three legions to secure Cappadocia to the south of Pontus.
 Pompey then marched his numerically superior army into his enemy's heartland.
 Mithridates withdrew to the centre of his mountainous kingdom, drawing Pompey after him, denying him supplies by burning the crops, and harassing him with his own superior cavalry.
 Eventually Mithridates marched into the Lycus valley and encamped on a well-watered hill called Dasteira.